svmoskalyov/mikrotik-rb-script/README.md

 ![This is an image](mikrotik.png)

-# :cowboy_hat_face: This my script config router MikroTik RB7...
+# :cowboy_hat_face: This is my configuration script router MikroTik RB7...
 RB9... :+1:

 RouterMode:

 - WAN port is protected by firewall and enabled DHCP client
-- Wireless and Ethernet interfaces (except WAN port $provaiderInterface) are part of LAN bridge
+- Wireless and Ethernet interfaces (except WAN port ether) are part of LAN bridge